jgscott/STA380/exercises/exercises02.md

 - How do patterns of flights to different destinations or parts of the country change over the course of the year?
 - What are the bad airports to fly to?

 But anything interesting will fly.
+If you want to try your hand at mapping or looking at geography, you can cross-reference the airport codes here: [https://github.com/datasets/airport-codes](https://github.com/datasets/airport-codes).
+Combine this with a mapping package like ggmap, and you should have lots of possibilities!

 ## Author attribution